Flow Battery Market Size and Share

 Installations above 10 MWh held 61.8% of revenue in 2025 as utilities centralize long-duration assets across multiple substations, yielding flow battery market size advantages via economies of scale.[4]California Public Utilities Commission, “Storage Procurement Tracker 2025,” cpuc.ca.gov Small-scale units, while only 8% of 2025 megawatt-hours, are set to expand 28.9% CAGR on microgrid adoption in islands and remote mines.
 Medium 1-10 MWh systems target demand-charge mitigation, but lithium-ion competition is intense where space premiums are high.

 Cost curves favor big footprints.
 Dalian Rongke’s 200 MW/800 MWh Ordos site achieved sub-USD 300 per kWh by using steel tanks taller than 15 m, whereas microgrid developers value modular containerized units under 1 MWh despite higher USD 550-600 per kWh tags.
 California schools and data centers are piloting 2-4 MWh systems that shave peaks to cut USD 20-30 per kW demand charges.
-Small-scale sales will remain a minority of flow battery market share to 2031 yet supply critical proof points for residential viability.
+Small-scale sales will remain a minority of the flow battery market share to 2031, yet supply critical proof points for residential viability.

 Flow Battery Market: Market Share by System Size